-We are honest souls and there are some things that you should be aware of when purchasing a cricket bat.
+We are honest souls and there are some things that you should be aware of when purchasing an English Willow cricket bat.

 - Bats are made of a natural material & have an incredibly hard task of hitting a solid Cricket Ball repeatedly.

 - A cricket bat is not going to look new forever & cracks will appear.

 - Cracks can occur during the knocking-In process & do not necessarily resemble a fault/defect